elastisys/compliantkubernetes-kubespray/migration/v2.27/README.md

     It is now possible to create multiple loadbalancers.
 Even if you are just going to use one loadbalancer, this config update is still needed.

-    Update the loadbalancer to match the following:
+    Update the loadbalancer configuration in accordance to the following diff:

     ```diff
     - loadbalancer_legacy_network = false